Neat-Lang/neat/doc/sphinx/manual.rst

     auto a = (0 ..
 10).filter(a => a & 1 == 0).map(a => a / 2).array;

     assert(a == [0, 1, 2, 3, 4]);

+The compiler will try to prevent you from returning a lambda from the function where it was defined.
+To enable this, lambdas cannot be assigned to class fields, or in general put in any location where the compiler could lose track of where the lambda is.

 Macros
 ------